theupdateframework/pep-on-pypi-with-tuf/README.rst

 projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.
-An extension to this PEP, discussed in Appendix A, offers the maximum security model and allows developers sign for their projects.
+An extension to this PEP, discussed in Appendix A, offers the maximum security model and allows developers to sign for their projects.
 Developer keys are not stored online: therefore, projects are safe from PyPI compromises.

 This PEP proposes that the *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
 The *targets* role, which only signs with an offline key, MUST delegate all PyPI projects to the *bins* role.
-This means that when pip downloads with TUF a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
-If the *bins* role has not delegated the project, then the project is considered to be non-existent on PyPI.
+This means that when pip (with TUF) downloads a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
+If the *bins* role has , then the project is considered to be non-existent on PyPI.